lmoffereins/gravityforms-submit-once/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Added setting for a message to show when form is already submitted
+* Added setting for a message to show when the form is already submitted
 * Added Dutch translation

 = 1.1.0 =